hideya/langchain-google-genai-ex/README.md

 - Filters invalid required fields
 - Handles complex nested structures

+## How It Works

+`ChatGoogleGenerativeAIEx` solves the schema compatibility problem by intercepting tool definitions at the critical moment - right before they're sent to Gemini's API.
+It transforms problematic schema constructs into Gemini-compatible formats without affecting the original tool functionality or  your application logic.

+This targeted approach ensures reliability while maintaining full compatibility with the original `ChatGoogleGenerativeAI` interface.

 ## API Reference

 For complete API documentation with detailed examples and type information, see: